jeffmikels/mattermost_api_dart/doc/MattermostTeamsApi.md

 );

-final teamId = teamId_example; // String | Team GUID
+final String teamId = 'teamId_example'; // String | Team GUID
-final file = BINARY_DATA_HERE; // MultipartFile | A file to be uploaded in zip format. final filesize = 56; // int | The size of the zip file to be imported. final importFrom = importFrom_example; // String | String that defines from which application the team was exported to be imported into Mattermost.
+final MultipartFile file = BINARY_DATA_HERE; // MultipartFile | A file to be uploaded in zip format. final int filesize = 56; // int | The size of the zip file to be imported. final String importFrom = 'importFrom_example'; // String | String that defines from which application the team was exported to be imported into Mattermost.

 try {
   final result = await client.teams.importTeam(teamId, file, filesize, importFrom);